Who is Animal Ark?

 When we say “no-kill”, we mean that once we admit an animal into our care, we treat that animal no differently than we would expect a loving pet owner to do.
 We do not take the life of any animal in our care for reasons of length of stay or to manage shelter capacity.
 If it is determined that an animal in our care requires medical or behavioral care, we provide that care so as to return that animal to a healthy or a manageable state.

-But will Animal Ark euthanize an animal?
+Will Animal Ark euthanize an animal?
 Yes, we will.
-But we euthanize only if it is determined that the animal is too sick or injured to recover to a life of quality and is suffering irremediably with a poor to grave prognosis; or if a dog is so behaviorally aggressive as to present a material danger to human safety (See “How does Animal Ark define which animals in its care are “savable” and which are not?” for further explanation).
+But we euthanize only if it is determined that the animal is too sick or injured to recover to a life of quality and is suffering irremediably with a poor to grave prognosis; or if a dog is so behaviorally aggressive as to present a material danger to human safety.
 The typical benchmark to be considered no kill is a 90% save rate; however, many communities are saving upwards of 99% of the animals in their municipal shelters.
 Animal Ark’s save rate has been at the 98%-99% mark for several years now.

 How does Animal Ark decide which animals to accept into its shelter?